• Skip to main content

 By Randy Vogt, Director of Public Relations, Eastern New York Youth Soccer Association

-With over 100,000 youth soccer players––both boys and girls––and more than 25,000 volunteers, the non-profit Eastern New York Youth Soccer Association (ENYYSA) stretches from Montauk Point, Long Island to the Canadian border.
-Members are affiliated with 10 leagues throughout the association, which covers the entire state of New York east of Route 81.
-ENYYSA exists to promote and enhance the game of soccer for children and teenagers between the ages of 5 and 19 years old, and to encourage the healthy development of youth players, coaches, referees and administrators.
+With over 100,000 youth soccer players––both boys and girls––and more than 25,000 volunteers, the non-profit Eastern New York Youth Soccer Association (ENYYSA) stretches from Montauk Point, Long Island to the Canadian border, east of Route 81.
+ENYYSA encourages the healthy development of youth players, coaches, referees and administrators.
 All levels of soccer are offered––from intramural, travel team and premier players as well as Children With Special Needs.
 No child who wants to play soccer is turned away.
-ENYYSA is a proud member of the United States Soccer Federation and United States Youth Soccer.
+ENYYSA is a proud member of US Soccer and US Youth Soccer.
 For more information, please log on to http://www.enysoccer.com/

 By Randy Vogt, Director of Public Relations, Eastern New York Youth Soccer Association